jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Best-Practices/OSS-Verification-Tool.md

 ### Execute Test Cases in Batches

 These tools support to execute test cases in bathes through executing `shest/test_suites/shest.sh`.
-You can define what test cases should be executed by editing `shest.sh`, and add or reduce the test cases to be executed by adding or noting certain “run_tc” statements.
+You can define what test cases should be executed by editing `shest.sh`, and add or reduce the test cases to be executed by adding or noting certain "run_tc" statements.

 ```
 run_tc tc_oss_simple_test s3.cn-north-1.jcloudcs.com cn-north-1